Puttanesca Poached Cod is simple, flavorful, and is done in under 30 minutes in one skillet.

-- Add the olives, capers, red pepper flakes, diced tomatoes, and chicken broth.
+- Add half the lemon zest, the olives, capers, red pepper flakes, diced tomatoes, and chicken broth.
 Adjust the heat to it’s at a strong simmer and cook for 5 minutes, uncovered.
 It will thicken up a bit.

-- Taste and broth and season with salt and additional red pepper flakes, if necessary.
-Nestle in the fish, spooning over some of the sauce so it’s mostly covered.
-Cover with a lid and cook for 4-5 minutes, or until the fish easily flakes with a fork.
+- Taste the broth and season with salt and additional red pepper flakes, if necessary.
+Lower the heat so it’s a slow simmer, and nestle in the fish, spooning over some of the sauce so it’s mostly covered.
+Cover with a lid and cook for 5-8 minutes, or until the fish easily flakes with a fork.
 If you’re using fish that is thinner than cod, you won’t need to cook it as long, so adjust accordingly.

-- Squeeze the remaining lemon over the fish and sprinkle on the parsley.
+- Squeeze the remaining lemon over the fish and sprinkle on the parsley and remaining lemon zest.
 Serve with lemon wedges and red pepper flakes, if desired.

 Some alternatives to cod are hake, haddock, striped bass, mahi mahi, and grouper.
 Any white meaty fish will work nicely.